oaeproject/Hilary/README.md

 - `oae-portainer`:
   - `/data/portainer/data and /var/run/docker.sock`

 Either make sure these paths are the ones you're using or change them in the `docker-compose.yml` file to match your own paths.
+You may want to do that via the `rpl` tool, which you may install via `sudo apt-get install rpl` (debian-based) or `brew install rpl` (mac osx) and then run `rpl /src /oae docker-compose.yml` (if we're looking to replace `/src` with `/oae` e.g.).

+Similarly, in `Dockerfile` the `/usr/src` path must be changed to the one where you cloned the repo.
+Once again, you may install `rpl` and run `rpl /usr/src /oae Dockerfile` (e.g.) on the `Hilary` folder.

 #### Build the docker image locally